biz-priv/omni-mcleod-infra/README.md

 # omni-mcleod-infra
-This repo is to main the resources related to mcleod
+This repo is to maintain the infra resources related to mcleod